-The Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB) is accepting applications for fiscal year (FY) 2018 AIDS Drug Assistance Program (ADAP) Emergency Relief Funds (ERF).
+The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2019 AIDS Drug Assistance Program (ADAP) Emergency Relief Funds (ERF).
 The purpose of this program is to provide funding to states/territories to prevent, reduce, or eliminate ADAP waiting lists, including through cost-containment measures.
 Section 311 of Title III of the Public Health Service (PHS) Act authorizes the Secretary to utilize resources to control epidemics of any disease.
 These funds are to be used in conjunction with the Ryan White HIV/AIDS Program's (RWHAP) Part B ADAP administered by the HRSA HAB Division of State HIV/AIDS Programs (DSHAP).

-Funding Opportunity Title: AIDS Drug Assistance Program (ADAP) Emergency Relief Funds (ERF) Funding Opportunity Number: HRSA-18-059 Due Date for Applications: November 13, 2017 Anticipated Total Annual Available FY18 Funding: \$65,000,000 Estimated Number and Type of Award(s): Up to 35 grants Estimated Award Amount: Up to \$11,000,000 per year Cost Sharing/Match Required: No Project Period/Period of Performance: April 1, 2018 through March 31, 2019 (one (1) year) Eligible Applicants: All 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
-See Section III-1 of this notice of funding opportunity (NOFO), formerly known as the funding opportunity announcement (FOA), for complete eligibility information.
+Funding Opportunity Title: AIDS Drug Assistance Program (ADAP)

+Emergency Relief Funds (ERF)

+Funding Opportunity Number: HRSA-19-028

+Due Date for Applications: October 25, 2018

+Anticipated Total Available \$65,000,000

+FY 2019 Funding:

+Estimated Number and Type of Award(s): Up to 15 grants

+Estimated Award Amount: Up to \$11,000,000 dependent on the

+availability of appropriated funds

+Cost Sharing/Match Required: No

+Period of Performance: April 1, 2019 through

+March 31, 2020

+(1 year)

+Eligible Applicants: All 50 States, the District of Columbia, the

+Commonwealth of Puerto Rico, the Virgin

+Islands, Guam, American Samoa, the

+Commonwealth of the Northern Mariana

+Islands, the Republic of Palau, the

+Federated States of Micronesia, and the

+Republic of the Marshall Islands.

+See Section III-1 of this notice of funding

+opportunity (NOFO) for complete

+eligibility information.